-It may seem like March Break is far away, but it will be here before you know it!
-If you are like many families planning on sticking around the National Capital Region this March, you’re probably wondering what there is to do to keep the kids busy, entertained and happy.
+March Break is just around the corner!
+If you plan on sticking around the National Capital Region this March Break, then you’re probably wondering what there is to do to keep the kids busy, entertained and happy.

 With that in mind, here are 10 March Break Activities in Ottawa:

 March break is a prime time to take the kids downhill skiing or enrol them in downhill ski lessons.
-But if you aren’t skiers, hills such as Pakenham, Mont Cascade and Domaine de l’Anne-Gardien offer winter tubing too!
-Don’t be afraid to try tubing yourself – it’s fun for all ages!
+But if you aren’t skiers, hills such as Mount Pakenham, Edelweiss and Domaine de l’Anne-Gardien offer winter tubing too!
+And ski hills, such as Calabogie also offer snowshoeing (including rentals).
+Fun in the snow for all ages and abilities!

 3) Visit a Museum

-Ottawa has many great museums that appeal to any interest.
-Whether you want to teach kids about farming and agriculture at the Canadian Agriculture and Food Museum or visit with live reptiles at the special reptiles exhibit at the Canadian Museum of Nature, there are plenty of things for kids of all ages to see and do at a local museum.
+Ottawa has many great museums that appeal to a a variety of interests.
+Whether you want to teach kids about farming and agriculture at the Canadian Agriculture and Food Museum or learn about dinosaurs or Canada's Arctic at the Canadian Museum of Nature, there are plenty of things for kids of all ages to see and do at a local museum.

 4) Take a Haunted Walk (for older kids)